jpnt/.dotfiles/vim/.vim/tutorial.md

 My configuration is heavily inspired by Max Cantor's presentation called 'How to Do 90% of What Plugins Do (With Just Vim)', if you are interested go check it out!
 Please view this file in raw format (some text disappears when converted to markdown).

+# Recently used files

+- r + Ctrl + f to open recent files
+- (this is a map of :browse files)

 # Find files

 - :find <file>
 - *. to make it fuzzy
 - :b to autocomplete open buffers

-# Recently used files
+# File browsing

+- :edit a folder
+- type 'vim .'
-- r + Ctrl + f to open recent files
+- <CR>/v/t to open in horizontal, vertical or tabbed
+- :help netrw-browse-maps
-- (this is a map of :browse files)
+- (<CR> is Enter/Return key)

+# Autocompletion

+- ^n for anything specified
+- ^n for next suggestion
+- ^p for previous suggestion
+- ^x^n just for this file
+- ^x^f for filenames
+- ^x^] for tags only
+- :help ins-completion

 # Tag jumping (Ctags)